Code-Institute-Submissions/alandoherty95-reciprocate-app/TESTING.md

-- **Admin logged in**: Home, Profile, New Recipe, Recipe Types & Log Out.
+- **Admin logged in**: Home, Profile, New Recipe, Categories & Log Out.